Amicus (charity): Membership

+One fundraising technique used by the charity is offering students and regular memberships.
+These offer various benefits, such as priority access to events and subscription to a journal.

 Journal

 The Amicus Journal is the leading reporter on the significant issues affecting capital punishment worldwide.
 It provides a forum for dialogue on issues concerning the death penalty and related topics.
 The journal includes articles written by academics and practitioners on current legal issues and on the death penalty, news from around the world, and reportage from Amicus interns in the US.
-Separate subscription to the journal is also available here.